JohnDev19/Animated-Confirmation-Order/README.md

 # Animated Confirmation Order

 This project provides an animated confirmation order button with a truck animation.
-The order button transitions from "Complete Order" to "Order Placed" with a truck animation, offering a visually appealing confirmation experience.
+The order button transitions from "Complete Order" to "Order Placed" with a truck animation that offers a visually appealing confirmation experience.

 ## Demo
 You can view the live demo [here](#).